 “I’m sure you will.
 The critical path still runs through the decompression logic?”

 “Do you think we could shave a month off the schedule if I send reinforcements?
-Maybe a couple of top guns?”
+A couple of top guns?”

 “I’ll have to reassess,” she says carefully.

-“Maybe I can entice you.”
+“Let me entice you.”
 He turns on the espresso machine.
 “Jamaican Blue Mountain.
 The best for my best engineer.”
 He hands her a steaming cup.
-His smile crinkles the corners of his eyes, but a flicker of wariness lurks beneath.
-She murmurs her thanks, unsettled by the contradiction.
+His smile crinkles the corners of his eyes, but something behind them doesn’t quite hold.
+She files that away and murmurs her thanks.

 “That’s just a taste of success if we launch Apollo early,” he adds.